 Our clients frequently call on us to counsel on investigations and resolutions of actions by federal and state regulatory agencies, mergers and acquisitions, capital raising and corporate finance transactions, and charter formations.
 We also advise on compliance with Dodd-Frank regulatory reform legislation and related rulemaking, including regarding Volcker Rule, resolution planning and enhanced prudential standards.
 Skadden has experience working with every major U.S. federal and state regulator of financial services, as well as the financial regulators of many European jurisdictions.

-The group regularly advises clients in ongoing developments affecting the financial sector, including in connection with regulatory enforcement actions, civil and criminal investigations, troubled banks and the FDIC, private equity investment, legislative proposals and subprime-related litigation.
+Our attorneys regularly advise clients in ongoing developments affecting the financial sector, including in connection with regulatory enforcement actions, civil and criminal investigations, troubled banks and the FDIC, private equity investment, legislative proposals and subprime-related litigation.

 Skadden has represented clients in civil and criminal investigations, enforcement and applications involving economic sanctions, the Bank Secrecy Act and other anti-money laundering requirements, the Bank Holding Company Act, Change in Bank Control Act, Home Owners’ Loan Act, fair lending and consumer protection laws, privacy regulations, the Community Reinvestment Act, securities and commodities trading practices, government ethics rules and similar matters.